slhodak/dictionary/README.md

 # Dictionary

-Command-line reference materials.
+Command-line reference material.
 Save your own definitions and look them up with minimal friction.

 ### Installation & Uninstallation
 Within a clone of this repo, run `./install` or `./uninstall`